aws/amazon-ssm-agent-selinux/README.md

 ## AMAZON-SSM-AGENT-SELINUX POLICY

 ###### Note - This policy has been tested to work on AL2 only for now.
-Please make sure that the OS you are using it AL2.
+Please make sure that the OS you are using is AL2.

 This is the SELinux policy for AWS SSM agent.
 Install this policy to confine your SSM agent processes.